ijisol/mozip/README.md

 Rejected only before stream writing with:

-- `Error` if the stream is already destroyed, or `finalize()` was already called.
+- `Error` if the stream has been destroyed, or `finalize()` was already called.
-- `RangeError` if the archive already contains the maximum of 0xFFFF files.
+- `RangeError` if 65535 (0xFFFF) files have already been added.
 - `TypeError` if any parameter has an invalid type.
+- `Error` if the filename starts with a drive letter.
-- `RangeError` if the filename length exceeds 0xFFFF bytes in UTF-8 encoding, or the file size exceeds 0xFFFFFFFF bytes.
+- `RangeError` if the filename length in UTF-8 bytes reaches or exceeds 64 KiB, or the file size reaches or exceeds 4 GiB.
-- `RangeError` if the offset of the start of the central directory would exceed 0xFFFFFFFF, or the size of the central directory would exceed 0xFFFFFFFF bytes.
+- `RangeError` if the archive size before the central directory or the central directory size would reach or exceed 4 GiB.

 Errors during writing are emitted by the stream.

 ### `ZipStream#finalize()`

-- Returns: `{Promise<number>}` Fulfills with the total byte size of the archive, or `-1` if the stream is destroyed while processing.
+- Returns: `{Promise<number>}` Fulfills with the total byte size of the archive, or -1 if the stream is destroyed while processing.

 Finalizes the ZIP archive by writing the central directory and ending the stream.
 Must be called after all files are added.

-Rejected with an `Error` if the stream is already destroyed, `finalize()` was already called, or no files were added.
+Rejected with an `Error` if the stream has been destroyed, `finalize()` was already called, or no files have been added.

 If every file failed to be added, the stream is destroyed and an `Error` is emitted by the stream.